Spanish Olives & Pickles: Benefits and Parigins

 Other Stuffings

 Beyond anchovies, Manzanilla olives can be stuffed with a variety of ingredients to create unique and flavorful bites.
-Popular stuffing options include garlic, pimentos, almonds, and cheese.
+Popular stuffing options include garlic, jalapenos, almonds, and cheese.
 Each stuffing adds a distinct flavor profile, enhancing the versatility of these olives in culinary creations.
 Garlic stuffed olives are pungent and aromatic, while pimento stuffed ones offer a sweet touch.
 Almond stuffed olives provide a satisfying crunch, and cheese stuffed varieties are creamy and rich.

 Health Benefits